-June Passing of the Pioneers features the obituaries of several former Councillors, Mayors and a Mayoress.
-There are members of well known pioneering families and a man who died with no other relatives in Australia.
+June Passing of the Pioneers features the obituaries of several former Councillors, Mayors, and a Mayoress.
+There are members of well-known pioneering families and a man who died with no other relatives in Australia.
 There is also a Hamilton cricket champion who had the potential to play for Australia.

 George OSBORNE: Died 14 June 1884 at Geelong.
-George Osborne was born in Sydney around 1809, his father a member of the 45th Regiment of Foot.
-George was a ship maker’s apprentice and worked on a whaling ship as ship’s carpenter.
+George Osborne was born in Sydney around 1809, his father was a member of the 45th Regiment of Foot.
+George was a ship maker’s apprentice and worked on a whaling ship as a ship’s carpenter.
 George first arrived in Victoria in 1840 at Portland.
 He then went to Melbourne before returning to Portland where he remained with his family.
-While he had lived in Portland for twenty-five years, after his wife’s death, George moved amongst his family members until his death.
+While he had lived in Portland for twenty-five years, after his wife’s death, George moved among his family members until his death.
 He was buried at the Port Fairy Cemetery.

 Eliza PITTS: Died 2 June 1914 at Edenhope.
 As an infant, Eliza Pitts travelled to Victoria with her parents aboard the Severn in 1846 and they settled at Wattle Hill, Portland.
 In 1860, Eliza married Richard Guthridge.
 They raised a family of six sons and six daughters.
 Son Frederick has also been a Passing Pioneer.
-In the early years of their marriage, Richard and Eliza moved several times between Portland, Mt Gambier and Carapook before settling in the Edenhope district.
-They were a well-respected family, renown for their longevity.
+In the early years of their marriage, Richard and Eliza moved several times between Portland, Mt Gambier, and Carapook before settling in the Edenhope district.
+They were a well-respected family, renowned for their longevity.

 Walter DISS: Died 3 June 1916 at Port Fairy.
 Walter Diss died with no relatives in Australia.
 He was born in London around 1851 and arrived in Victoria during the 1880s.
 He ran bakery businesses in Port Fairy and for a time ran the Exchange Hotel at Sale, East Gippsland.
 He returned to Port Fairy after the death of his wife, two years before his own passing.